 To New Yorkers, pets are part of the family.
 While some people shop for homes and apartments based on the school districts in NYC, others make sure the neighborhood is perfect for their pets.
-Don’t waste your time on a place that doesn’t permit pets.
-Find a home in NYC that allows your pets to socialize, exercise, and live rich lives.
-Here is a list of the top eight pet-friendly neighborhoods in NYC.
+Don’t waste your time in a place that doesn’t permit pets.
+Find a home in NYC that allows your pets to socialize, exercise, and live vibrant lives.
+Here is a list of the top eight dog-friendly neighborhoods in New York City.

 Lower Manhattan is home to great spaces for residents and their four-legged family members alike.
-Lower Manhattan has Battery Park City, which is located near Hudson River Park.
+Downtown has Chelsa, the West Village, and Battery Park City near Hudson River Park.
 The park offers superb views and space to walk your pets.
-Lower Manhattan also has plenty of sidewalks and walkways to keep your pet busy.
+Neighborhoods downtown also have plenty of sidewalks and walkways to keep your pet busy.
 Many Civic Center properties are advertised as pet-friendly areas as well.
 Lower Manhattan is close to the Kowsky Dog Plaza and Tribeca Dog Park.

 You can’t deny that properties close to Central Park are perfect for furry friends.
 The Upper West Side offers proximity to the park, scores of pet stores, and a dog run at Riverside Park.
-Residents and their pets especially enjoy the early morning off-leash play times.
-As for you, you can get to know other pet-friendly neighbors nearby.
+Residents and their pets especially enjoy the early morning off-leash playtimes.
+As for you, you can get to know other dog-friendly neighbors nearby.

+Hunters Point is only a subway ride away from Manhattan.
 If you prefer Queens, Hunters Point offers many properties for pet owners.
 Residents of Hunters Point enjoy trips to any one of the pet stores nearby and dog runs in the area.
-Regardless of your schedule, Fido can always get his exercise at the Gantry Plaza State Park 24-hour dog run.
-Hunters Point is only a subway ride away from Manhattan.
-If you are up for Greek food after a long day, head over to the Greek Family Restaurant for a bite to eat.
+Fido can always get his exercise at the Gantry Plaza State Park 24-hour dog run regardless of your schedule.
+After a long day, if you are up for Greek food, head over to the Greek Family Restaurant for a bite to eat.
 There is a small sitting area outside where you can enjoy a meal with your furry companion.

 Kew Gardens is a neighborhood in Queens known for its community spirit, holiday gatherings, privacy, and green space.
-Kew Gardens offers residents opportunities and space for walking, biking, running, and pet adventures thanks to its proximity to the Forest Park, which was designed by the iconic Frederick Law Olmsted.
+It offers residents opportunities and space for walking, biking, running, and pet adventures thanks to its proximity to Forest Park, which the iconic Frederick Law Olmsted designed.

-Properties for pet owners are in high demand.
+Properties for dog owners are in high demand.
 Don’t miss your chance to find the best property for you and your four-legged family member(s).